Warning: You are browsing the documentation for Symfony 2.5, which is no longer maintained.

 If you print your error message on more than one line manually, you will notice that the background is only as long as each individual line.
 Use the formatBlock() to generate a block output:

 $errorMessages = array('Error!', 'Something went wrong'); $formattedBlock = $formatter->formatBlock($errorMessages, 'error'); $output->writeln($formattedBlock);

 As you can see, passing an array of messages to the

 method creates the desired output.
 If you pass

 block will be formatted with more padding (one blank line above and below the

 messages and 2 spaces on the left and right).

 The exact "style" you use in the block is up to you.
 In this case, you're using

 error style, but there are other styles, or you can create

 your own.
-See Coloring the Output.
+See The Console Component.